Bunch theory: working notes on applications, axioms and models: Bunch theory in use

-In the computation of $\{S \, \diamond \, E\}$, each time a way is found to complete the execution of $S$, the value of $E$ in the resulting after-state is calculated and added to the set of results being constructed.
+In the computation of a term of the form $\{S \, \diamond \, E\}$, each time a way is found to complete the execution of $S$, the value of $E$ in the resulting after-state is calculated and added to the set of results being constructed.
 Execution is then reversed, so that all possible choices are explored.
 The topology of this execution is in the form of a tree, and ends when backwards execution finds no more unexplored choices.
 The value of the term $\{S \, \diamond \, E\}$ is then known, and forward execution can recommence {\em without the evaluation of term} $\{S \, \diamond \, E\}$ having caused any change in the program state (or, operationally speaking, any enduring change, since any changes are restored during reverse execution).

 Thus we have a simple semantics which allows us to express non-determinism and demonic choice along with provisional choice and backtracking within the same development framework.
-However, in a term of the form $\{S \, \diamond \, E\}$ any choice within $S$ must be provisional choice rather than implementor's choice, and must not be subject to refinement.
+However, in a term of the form $\{S \, \diamond \, E\}$ any choice within $S$ must be considered as provisional choice rather than implementer's choice, and must not be subject to refinement.

-\subsubsection{Preference as a refinement of provisional choice}
+\subsection{Preference as a refinement of provisional choice}

 In G Nelson's generalisation of Dijkstra's WP calculus \cite{GN89}, we find a biased choice operator $S \, ⊞ \, T$.
 In a backtracking scenario, $S$ would be chosen in preference to $T$, but if $S$ is unable to produce a solution, $T$ will be tried instead.
 Unfortunately, Nelson's construct is limited by the fact that it is only $S$ which has to be able to find a solution.
 We would like to extend this idea to take account not only of $S$, but also of the rest of the program which follows.
 Nelson's biased choice is defined using the {\em feasibility} of $S$.
 We will first examine the idea of feasibility, and then extend it {\em to take account of the effect of any further computation,} which we refer to as the continuation.
 To achieve this we will use a construct which cannot be formulated in classical WP semantics, but which is made possible by our use of PV semantics and bunches.